abcxyz/pmap/README.md

        to snapshot the privacy mapping data/retention plans from GitHub to GCS.

 ### GitHub Central Repository

-The GitHub central repository is the source of truth for privacy data mappings/wipeout plans.
+GitHub central repository is the source of truth for data mappings and privacy policies.
-We rely on GitHub to preserve change history and enable multi-person review.

 The central privacy team can determine how to group privacy data mappings/wipeout plans as long as at least one level of group are needed